-Electrolytic corrosion can also be caused by "stray currents" due to a fault in an electrical item, even though correctly grounded.
-A galvanic current isolator (zinc saver) is standard on all Sea Ray[®] boats.
+Galvanic Isolator: Electrolytic corrosion can also be caused by "stray currents" due to a fault in an electrical item, even though correctly grounded.
+A galvanic current isolator (zinc saver) is standard on all Sea Ray® boats.
 It is installed between the shore power ground and the boats' AC grounding connection to the DC bonding system.
 This connection maintains the safety ground from dockside power while stopping the flow of DC corrosive currents.
+The galvanic isolator is located behind the Main Distribution Panel.